This first Hollow resource post is for the

 The Legacy of Jihad (Andrew G. Bostom, MD)

-Nine Parts of Desire: The hidden world of Islamic Women (
+Nine Parts of Desire: The hidden world of Islamic Women (Geraldine Brooks)

 Why I am Not A Muslim (Ibn Warraq)